okteto/blog-proposals/working-with-multiple-clusters.md

 $ kubectl get svc
 ```

 As you've noticed, kubectx and kubens help you work with different clusters and namespaces, which is a little less problematic.
+But still need to type a lot of commands.

 But what if there's even a better way for developers?
 Let's see.